zenorocha/zenorocha.com/articles/the-importance-of-cdn.md

 ---
-title: "The importance of CDN"
+title: 'The importance of CDN'
-description: "Some weeks ago we announced the preview release of AlloyUI 2.0.
+description: 'Some weeks ago we announced the preview release of AlloyUI 2.0.
 One of the cool things about it is that now we have a pretty new CDN (Content Delivery Network).
-So instead of downloading AlloyUI to use in your local environment, you just to need copy and paste this line of code and start using it."
+So instead of downloading AlloyUI to use in your local environment, you just to need copy and paste this line of code and start using it.'
-date: "2013-03-11"
+date: '2013-03-11'
 ---

 _[Leia em Português.](http://imasters.com.br/desenvolvimento/a-importancia-de-uma-cdn/)_